kensanata/just-halberds/Knives.md

 > **Lightning**: hits an enemy and what they are carrying for 5d6 damage each
 > **Chain Lightning**: hits up to 5 enemies for 2d6 damage each

-Since spells are stronger than weapon attacks, one shouldn't be able to cast any number of them.
+Since spells are stronger than weapon attacks, one shouldn’t be able to cast any number of them.
 With each spell cast, the risk of exhaustion increases.
 Therefore, when casting spells, the modified rule applies: roll 2d6 + number of spells cast today ≤ attribute +